 The Town of Jackson, Grand Teton National Park, Yellowstone, Jackson Hole Mountain Resort and other area landmarks located throughout Teton County are located in the remote Northwest corner of Wyoming.
 While increasingly visited and internationally sought-after, the destination remains accessible on a smaller-scale.
-Roads are typically one-lane, highways are less-prevalent and interstates are further afield.
+Roads are typically low density, highways are less-prevalent and interstates are further afield.
 The Jackson Hole Airport (JAC) connects with 13 major US cities and offers excellent service via most major carriers.

 Jackson, Wyoming and surrounding areas offer every accommodation type for travelers and tourists.
 As a top Wyoming industry, providing safe, effective and friendly tourism accommodations is essential.
 At this time, there is little to no lodging available in the area.